 Charge codes are for internal BBC use only.
-(NB: You may be asked for a charge code by Information and Archives, so please make clear you are an independent production company making a programme for the BBC.)
-As an independent, you will need to set up an account with Information and Archives and budget for any costs involved in using I&A's services, as this must be covered by the primary rights licence fee.
-Information and guidance notes relating to the resources available from the BBC's Information & Archives department and how Information and Archives operates with independents is available on the information and archives page.
+(NB: You may be asked for a charge code by BBC Archives, so please make clear you are an independent production company making a programme for the BBC.)
+As an independent, you will need to set up an account with BBC Archives and budget for any costs involved in using I&A's services, as this must be covered by the primary rights licence fee.
+Information and guidance notes relating to the resources available from the BBC's Archive department and how Information and Archives operates with independents is available on the Archives page.

 If you want to use a clip in your programme taken from another BBC programme (made by the BBC or commissioned from another independent) you are entitled to do so, subject to certain limitations (for example, the restrictions relating to clips featuring sexual content or clip durations laid out in Talent Union Agreements).

 Under the provisions of your production agreement, certain distribution activities regarding the programme in the UK must carry the BBC logo (General Term 16.2.4).
 If you are licensing any of these rights to third parties you are required to ensure that they enter into a Trade Mark licence directly with the BBC for these purposes.
 There is a streamlined process to enable you to achieve this, which is explained on the Information sheet in the downloads section on this page.
 Make sure you have the following Trade Mark documentation, all three of these documents can be found in the downloads section of this page, top right.

 PACT and the broadcasters agreed in October 2012 an updated framework with DUK for reimbursement back to broadcasters in relation to the payment made to DUK in respect of repeats and secondary exploitation of programming.
 Download full details of the re-charge framework.

 Please note that: